asksven/aszdnszone/README.md

 ## Build container

-Unfortuantely at this time (2020-06-27) there is no multi-arch azure-cli docker image available, so I decided to build one, based on the multi-arch Python image.
-The image containes the azure-cli v2.8.0 and can be pulled at `asksven/azdnszone:1`
+Unfortuantely at this time (2020-06-27) there is no multi-arch azure-cli docker image available, so I decided to build one.
+The image containes the azure-cli v2.8.0 and can be pulled at `asksven/az-cli:1`.
+The repo is [here](https://github.com/asksven/azure-cli)

+To build the azdnszone image based on the cli:
 ```
+{
     export REPOSITORY=asksven/azdnszone
     export VERSION=1
     export DOCKER_CLI_EXPERIMENTAL=enabled
     docker run --rm --privileged multiarch/qemu-user-static --reset -p yes
+}

 make
 ```